 - make travel arrangements for you, or find you work or accommodation

 - make business arrangements on your behalf

-Deputy Head of Mission, the Czech Republic
+Deputy Ambassador, Czech Republic